Proto-Bulgarish Place Names in Eastern Europe

 Names of the village of Kandaurovo and the river Kandaurovs’ki Vody, lt of the Inhul derive from Chuv. kăn “potash” and tăvar, "salt".
 It has been assumed that the ancient Bulgars could obtain salt in this area from evaporation, selling it to their neighbors (Stetsyuk Valentyn, 1998, 57).
 But here we are not talking about common, table salt, because then there would be no need for a special attributive for the word tăvar.
 Therefore, potash (potassium carbonate) may be implied.
 The deposits of this salt are found in nature and it is known to people from ancient times.
 Potash tastes bitter, and just Herodotus mentioned the river with bitter water in Scythia.
 Describing the Hipanis River (Ὕπανις), he noted that the water is fresh in this river, and within four days of its journey from the sea the water becomes very bitter.
 Hypanis is usually associated with the Southern Bug, but it is possible that the sources of the Inhul were taken for its sources, the water of which became bitter just after the confluence of the Kandaurov’ki waters.

-The third river is the Hypanis, which starts from Scythia and flows from a great lake round which feed white wild horses; and this lake is rightly called “Mother of Hypanis.”
-From this then the Hypanis River takes its rise and for a distance of five days’ sail it flows shallow and with sweet water still; but from this point on towards the sea for four days’ sail it is very bitter, for there flows into it the water of a bitter spring, which is so exceedingly bitter that, small as it is, it changes the water of the Hypanis by mingling with it, though that is a river to which few are equal in greatness.
-This spring is on the border between the lands of the agricultural Scythians and of the Alazonians, and the name of the spring and of the place from which it flows is in Scythian Exampaios, and in the Hellenic tongue "The Sacred Ways"(Herodotus, IV, 52, translated by G.C.
+The third river is the Hypanis, which starts from Scythia and flows from a great lake round which feed white wild horses; and this lake is rightly called "Mother of Hypanis."
+From this then the river Hypanis takes its rise and for a distance of five days' sail it flows shallow and with sweet water still; but from this point on towards the sea for four days' sail it is very bitter, for there flows into it the water of a bitter spring, which is so exceedingly bitter that, small as it is, it changes the water of the Hypanis by mingling with it, though that is a river to which few are equal in greatness.
+This spring is on the border between the lands of the agricultural Scythians and of the Alazonians, and the name of the spring and of the place from which it flows is in Scythian Exampaios, and in the Hellenic tongue Hierai Hodoi "The Sacred Ways" (Herodotus, IV, 52, translated by G.C.
 Macaulay).

 Herodotus’s Hypanis is commonly corresponded to the Southern Buğ river.
-Since the Kandaurovs’ki Vody flow into the Inhul, the Ancient Greek historian probably had another bitter river in mind.
+Since the Kandaurovs’ki Vody flowed into the Inhul, the Ancient Greek historian probably had another bitter river in mind.
 This may not be so important, however: deposits of potassium chloride (a source of potash) can be found in this locality, and so bitter water may flow through many of its rivers.
 In particular, B. Ribakov attributes a bitter taste to the water of the Black Tashlik, which flows into the Siniukha (Ribakov B.A., 1979, 36).
 More important for our purposes is the Bulgarish origin of the river name Kandaurovs’ki Vody, a real oddity for this locality.

 Especially noteworthy is a band of names that goes running along the flow of the Vorskla River and then goes to the Psel River.
-This are corresponds well to spread of Chornolis culture.
+This corresponds well to the spread of Chornolis culture.
 Let us review the place names from the mouth of the Vorskla and farther up its course.

 Bulakhy, a village between the Vorskla and Psei Rivers – Chuv. pulăx "fertility";

-Abazivka, two villages, the one next to Poltava and another in Kharkiv region in the south-east of the town of Krasnograd – Chuv. apăs "a priest", "a midwife", and Chuvash pagan names Apuç and Upaç is well suited/ However the name can have Greek origin (Gr. ἄππας "a priest").
+Abazivka, two villages, the one next to Poltava and another in Kharkiv region in the southeast of the town of Krasnograd – Chuv. apăs "a priest", "a midwife", and Chuvash pagan names Apuç and Upaç is well suited/ However the name can have Greek origin (Gr. ἄππας "a priest").

 Bishkin', a village on the Psel River near the town of Lebedin in Sumy Region – Chuv. pĕshkĕn "to incline, lean".